TLDR:

 Q. What is the difference between a dressing and a conditioner; they seem to have the same effect when I apply them?

 A. No real difference between the two.
 Since most of us are not chemical engineers or formulators, none of really know for sure.
-Like so many areas of car care and life, we have to rely and trust on the industry, manufacturers, and so-called experts.
+Like so many areas of car care and life, we have to rely and trust the industry, manufacturers, and so-called experts.
 As a rule, dressings and conditioners are interchangeable.
 A good place to start is by reading the product labeling.

 Q. It would appear Darren that you are not a big fan of dressings as a rule?